mcwitt/mcwitt.github.io/_posts/2015-04-29-jekyll-blogging-with-ipython3.md

 Recently I've been interested in publishing some of my IPython tinkering on my Jekyll blog.
-Jekyll blog posts are typically written in Markdown, but I found that IPython's built-in Markdown conversion (using `ipython nbconvert --to markdown`) left a lot of manual work to be done to create a nice-looking post.
+Jekyll blog posts are typically written in Markdown, but I found that IPython's built-in Markdown conversion, using
+{% highlight bash %}
+ipython nbconvert --to markdown my-notebook.ipynb
+{% endhighlight %}
+left a lot of manual work to be done to create a nice-looking post.
 In order to have Jekyll process the resulting file, I had to insert the necessary metadata at the top of the Markdown by hand.
 But even then some crucial things were missing, like syntax highlighting, execution counts in